Crowley's Ridge: Soils and vegetation

-The flora and fauna of the ridge seem more closely related to the Tennessee hills to the east than to the Ozark Mountains to the west.
+The flora and fauna of the ridge seem more closely related to the Kentucky and Tennessee hills to the east than to the Ozark Mountains to the west.
 This unique habitat has been protected by the establishment of several state and city parks, the St. Francis National Forest, recreational lakes, and in 1997 a national scenic byway, the Crowley's Ridge Parkway.

 The soils in this area are moderately fertile and sometimes rich.
 The land is moderately rugged, discouraging row-crop agriculture.
 These soils are easily eroded.
 There is some commercial agriculture in the loessal plains area of the ridge.
 The ridge is surrounded by the fertile lands of the delta region.
 The vegetation is predominantly oak and hickory forests, similar to vegetation found in the Appalachian Mountains.
 Examples are the tulip tree (or yellow poplar) and the American beech.
 Ferns and flowers abound here, including the American bellflower, fire pink, butterfly weed, cardinal flower, blue lobelia, phlox, verbena, wild hydrangea, hibiscus, aster, and yellow jasmine.
 The low-lying areas around the ridge were once much swampier, and the ridge provided a natural and more healthful place for settlers to establish homes.
 The ridge became a natural north-south communications link for the region, since travel along the ridge was much easier than through the swampy lowlands.